Key Stage 3 Curriculum (Years 7-9)

 In Year 7, students are taught in tutor groups for all subjects except Mathematics and Modern Languages, where students are set during the first term.
 As students move into Year 8, they are grouped according to their ability in each of the following curriculum areas: English; Humanities; Languages; Mathematics and Science.
 This encourages able students to be extended, and those needing more help and support will receive it, usually in smaller classes.
 This means that a student who may be very good at Mathematics, average in English and weaker in Languages can be placed in sets which meet his or her needs.
 Therefore, students’ needs are met individually and not ‘averaged’ out by placing them in the same class for all subjects.

 On entry to Year 9, more able linguists add Latin to their course as an additional subject.
 In Key Stage 4 they have the opportunity to follow an accelerated GCSE languages course in the two languages studied during Key Stage 3.
-Some students, for whom it is deemed appropriate to study a more vocational curriculum in Key Stage 4, may take the GCSE early at the end of Year 9.
+Some students, for whom it is deemed appropriate to study a more vocational curriculum in Key Stage 4, may take a language qualification early at the end of Year 9.